hdbeukel/james/README.md

  - retain the original copyright (see below), with proper acknowledgment
  - include a copy of the full Apache v2.0 license text in your derivative work distribution
  - state any significant changes made to the software

-License information and copyright notices of third-party subcomponents, used in any of the James modules, are contained within the ${MODULE-ROOT}/lic folder, at the root of the respective module.

 Copyright
 =========

-Copyright 2014 Ghent University, Belgium
+James Framework (c) 2014 - Ghent University, Belgium

 Contact
 =======